pascallaliberte/sharpen.page/_posts/2020-11-27-fail-predictions-my-own-product.md

 I didn't plan to write this article.

 These past few articles were about product failure.
-The previous article was about a [fail prediction of a startup-y product][sunshine-contacts].
+In this [other article][sunshine-contacts], I made a fail prediction of a startup-y product.

 All the while I've been working on a product on the side.